 Most employees have a fixed number of hours they are contracted to each week, with the standard office working week being 37.5 hours.
-However, there are times when businesses will need employees to work a few extra hours, either because they need them to cover another employees’ shift, or they are behind on a big project that needs finishing.
+However, there are times when businesses will need employees to work overtime, either because they need them to cover another employees’ shift, or they are behind on a big project that needs finishing.

 Whatever the reason, employees working extra hours is not something new and can be a real positive for businesses.